 A Buyer's Guide To Buying A Spinning Reel

-Fishing reels and rods are like golf clubs, you generally need more than one to do either effectively.
+Fishing rods and reels are like golf clubs, you generally need more than one to be proficient at either sport.
 Although you don't need as many rod combos as you do golf clubs, each rod and reel combination have specific uses that will make fishing more successful.

 A spinning reel can be used with many applications from small fish like bluegill to giant tuna weighing over 100 pounds.
 Setting up your spinning reel with the right line and rod are crucial to making sure you have a successful trip.
 The line size is critical for the spinning reel you choose and the type of fish you plan on targeting.